Historical Note:

 Unless Albus was just being obnoxiously literal and fudging the truth again, which would be perfectly in character.
 He may not be willing to admit to knowing there was a murder if he cannot put an actual name to it.
 And he is clearly not counting the death of Moaning Myrtle.
 Probably because she was unquestionably killed by the Basilisk.

 However, if creating a Horcrux is known to cause a physical effect upon the creator’s appearance, then Albus must, at the very least, have been retroactively suspicious of Riddle’s “elegantly wasted” appearance during his interview with Madam Smith.
 Or, indeed, quite possibly by the time he sat his NEWTs.
-He would have probably have gone a long way toward developing that particular appearance over the two years before he finished Hogwarts.
+Tom would have probably have gone a long way toward developing that particular appearance over the two years before he finished Hogwarts.

 But that still does not mean that the Horcrux Tom had created by that point was the Diary.
 He already had possession of the Ring.
 Which Harry did not see him wearing in his interview with Madam Smith.